Ernst van de Wetering: Studies of artists' use of light

 Van de Wetering was the voice of dissent when it came to the significance of light in Dutch 17th-century painting.
 He doubted that it was a factor at all and said there were as many kinds of light as there were ways of painting.
 It was not a question of light, he added, but of a painter's methods and style.
 He also wrote several academic papers debunking the myth that Claude Monet painted only with natural light.

 Awards

 In 2003, van de Wetering was presented with the College Art Association/American Institute for Conservation Joint Award for Distinction in Scholarship and Conservation at Oxford University, where he has been a frequent guest lecturer.
 He was Knight in the Order of the Netherlands Lion, and recipient of the Silver Museum Medal of the City of Amsterdam.

 He was Slade Professor of Fine Art at Oxford for 2002–03.

 A Festschrift in his honor was published in 2005: Marieke van den Doel, Natasja van Eck, Gerbrand Korevaar, Anna Tummers, Thijs Weststeijn (editors): The Learned Eye—Regarding Art, Theory, and the Artist's Reputation: Essays for Ernst van de Wetering.
 Amsterdam University Press, 2005, ISBN 90-5356-713-5.

+Who's Afraid of Red, Yellow and Blue Affair

+Ernst van de Wetering was one of the critics of the restoration of the painting Who's Afraid of Red, Yellow and Blue III.
+This painting by Barnett Newman was attacked with a knife by Gerard Jan van Bladeren in 1986 and restored by Daniel Goldreyer in 1991.
+This led to a legal proceeding, which was concluded by a settlement.
+Van de Wetering was no longer allowed to publicly criticise the painting.
+However, he was still allowed to discuss the matter within the scientific community.
+In 2013, the Dutch newspaper de Volkskrant revealed, based on a report of the Judicial Laboratory of the Dutch Ministry of Justice, that Goldreyer's restoration has probably "forever destroyed" Newman's work.